tyrone-anz/go-benchmarks/README.md

 ## Learnings

 - Avoid use of fmt.Sprintf, use static strings
-- Add capacity to slices
+- Add capacity to slices and maps
 - Having | on regex pattern seems not better compared to multiple pattern matching